 - The fair must operate under the ISEF Rules and Guidelines and ensure that students and teachers are aware of these requirements as they begin research projects.
 New fairs should have at least one year’s experience with these Rules.

 - The Fair Director agrees to hold the Affiliated Fair and pay associated fees by the given deadlines.
 Click on ISEF Fees below for details.

 Fairs will be granted affiliation status based on meeting the requirements as well as the overall benefit the fair offers to the students and schools in the proposed territory.
 For a more detailed list of requirements, please click on Affiliation Requirements below.

 New fairs should incorporate an identifiable region such as a county, state, or other geographic entity.
 Territory must be listed with as much detail as possible and should specify any areas or populations within the defined area that are excluded.
-These territories as defined may not overlap with the territory of an existing ISEF or Broadcom MASTERS-affiliated fair, except in the case of a state or national fair.
+These territories as defined may not overlap with the territory of an existing ISEF or Thermo Fisher Scientific Junior Innovators Challenge-affiliated fair, except in the case of a state or national fair.